With the wide variety of colors and types of mollies available, it is no wonder that the Molly fish is such a widespread species amongst fish keepers.

 Poecilia Mexicana (Shortfin Molly)

-The coloration of Poecilia Mexicana Mollies in the wild is variable, ranging from shades of blue through to yellowish and silvery tones.
+The coloration of Poecilia Mexicana Mollies in the wild is variable, ranging from shades of blue to yellowish and silvery tones.
 Darker coloration is seen in some individuals, notably in the race known as Limantour’s Molly.
 The wild Shortfin Molly is the ancestor of the Black Molly, the most popular of the domesticated varieties available today.

 The Black Molly was created in the 1930s by a breeder in New Orleans, although the exact route of its development is now unclear.
 Its distinctive matt-black coloration almost certainly derives from melanistic examples of the wild form.
 Like the Pacific Mexican, the Black Molly has a low dorsal fin, a relatively elongated body, and a compact, rounded caudal fin.